 3. Center for Resource Solutions and Green-e Fellowship Program

 Posting Date: January 9, 2017

-	Start Date: February 2017
+Start Date: March 2017

 Application Deadline: Ongoing

 Center for Resource Solutions (CRS) is seeking four (4) part-time fellows for the spring of 2017 to assist with research and program-related activities.
-These volunteer positions will run from February through May 2017.
+These volunteer positions will run from March through May 2017.

 CRS is a nonprofit environmental organization that creates policy and market solutions to advance sustainable energy.
 Since 1997, CRS has been instrumental in the development of landmark state, regional, and national renewable energy and climate policies.
 Green-e is a program of CRS that provides third-party certification for renewable energy, such as utility green power programs, and carbon offset programs.
 Green-e Energy is North America’s leading consumer protection and certification program for renewable energy.
 Green-e also offers a unique certification (Green-e Marketplace) that recognizes organizations using certified renewable energy and/or carbon offsets and enables them to demonstrate their environmental commitment through the use of the nationally recognized Green-e logo.